The best freelance websites offer the opportunity for freelancers to gain additional work and clients across a range of skills and specialties.

 Used by companies such as Microsoft, Airbnb and GE, Upwork matches companies with freelancers looking to work on larger specialized and complex projects.
 It spans many areas - from web, mobile and software development to design and creative, sales and marketing, admin support, customer service, and more.

 After a company posts a project, freelancers can then apply to work on it, choosing between longer-term contracts or short-term ones (for working on one-off tasks).
 Upwork’s platform lets hirers and freelancers communicate easily through its online chat and video call system, ensuring that they’re always clear on the task at hand.

 Freelancer.com is a boon for small businesses who need talent and help in anything from website development and logo design to writing and marketing.
 Favored by companies such as Microsoft, SAP and Intel, it’s simple to use: companies looking for work sign up, post jobs that need to be completed and can then immediately receive competitive bids from freelancers within minutes.

 As a freelancer, you can then bid for the work and, if selected, complete it and be paid securely.
 Freelancers can upload examples of their previous work, keep hirers informed of their progress while completing tasks, and converse with hirers using a live chat function.

-More than £130 million has been earned by freelancers on People Per Hour, which is used by nearly 1 million businesses and 2.4 million freelancers.
+People Per Hour is used by over 1 million businesses and more than 2.5 million freelancers.
 The website connects businesses to an international community of freelancers whose services are constantly reviewed and rated as they complete jobs.